 Objective of the Study

-There two purposes for this thesis, one is to introduce what the gyro, accelerometer are, how they works and some basic application in our daily lives; the another one is to research some action recognition algorithms through putting forward a hypothesis for a new product, a multifunctional glow-stick, using those two devices.
-The author is really interested in this technology and hope to do something for helping some one who is interested and want to study to get a basic principle for those two devices and basic action recognition strategies.
+There two purposes for this thesis, one is to introduce what the gyroscope and accelerometer are, how they work and some basic application in our daily lives; another one is to research some action recognition algorithms through putting forward a hypothesis for a new product, a multifunctional glow-stick, using those two devices.
+The author is really interested in this technology and hope to do something for helping some one who is also interested and wants to study to get a basic principle for those two devices and basic action recognition strategies.

-The most important is that the hypothesisThe study of the gesture recognition algorithms is the key point in this paper, after researching this paper, the readers should have a basic concept of what is the gesture recognition algorithm and how it is used in a procedure, so you may want to use those two devices with some algorithms to create something new or realize some functions you want, such as the multi-functional glow-stick mentioned in the chapter 5.
+The study of the gesture recognition algorithms is the key point in this paper, after researching this paper, the readers should have a basic concept of what is the gesture recognition algorithm and how it is used in a procedure, so you may want to use those two devices with some algorithms to create something new or realize some functions you want, such as the multi-functional glow-stick mentioned in the chapter 5.

 Thesis Structure